eremedia/Google-Analyticator/readme.txt

 Once you save your settings, the JavaScript code should now be appearing on all of your WordPress pages.

 == Version History ==
+1.41 - Adds the option to insert tracking code in the footer instead of the header.

 1.4 - Adds download tracking.

 1.31 - Fixes a small bug with backslashes in the additional tracking code box.